 www.fafsa.ed.gov ACT's ID 015748 Complete 23-24 application

 Notify ACT's financial aid department that your applications are filed.

 Once Financial Aid Applications Are Received

-You must supply any required documentation to complete financial aid.
+If needed, you must supply any required documentation to verify your financial aid position.

 High School Diploma or WV Approved Equivalent